Graduation and Retention Rates: Find Out if Anyone Sticks Around

 The following information is based upon data for students who were "First-Time/Full-Time Undergraduate Degree Seekers" at Appalachian Bible College.

-Out of the 281 undergraduate students at Appalachian Bible College, 43 (about 15%) are considered first-time/full-time degree seekers.
+Out of the 56 degree seeking undergraduates new to Appalachian Bible College in 2016, 43 (about 77%) are considered first-time/full-time .

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Appalachian Bible College about graduation rates for other more appropriate groups of students.